...... where Quilters & Stitchers get inspired!

 What makes these quilts is the machine quilting through the quilt top.
 I've been Longarm quilting since 1988 and have finished over 8,000 quilt tops professionally.
 All of my work is hand-guided using my Gammill Vision 26.
 I will sometimes use a ruler for diagonal quilting and my Designs with Lines stencils to help keep my background designs evenly spaced.
 I usually use a cotton batting with a polyester batting on top of the cotton batting to give the quilt more loft.
 I do use chalk to mark and a washable marker.
 After the quilt is finished with binding.
 I then wash my quilt and block it dry.

-If you would like to know more about using up those
+If you would like to know more about using up those left-over

-you will be creating your own Modern Quilt.
+and soon you will be creating your own Modern Quilt.

 by Pam Clarke